mbolgheather/gates-of-hell/README.md

 This beautiful morning of 1989, after successfully completing my first professional caretaking job in the Rockies, at the Circle A, then to the M-bar-M, loved Idaho, just had to get back to California, a large house caretaking in Aptos-Santa Cruz, to here in Shasta County, California.
 The view of Mount Shasta is stunning, the way the land faces, have been informed, a special here to the Natives of the past, here once a recent place of bonfires of ritual.
 This was not an investigation, amidst a disintegrating moving elsewhere, very large methamphetamine cooking operation, spread out in remote locations, in what is called inter-mountain, northern sierra to southern cascade; my directive as follows, begin a process of purification, the land, dis-embodied soul-spirits stuck here, important: i am doing nothing, other than, being a divine presense, of course each encounter is different, please, you do not a have a dialog, just be the best you can be, stay out of the way!

+And when that day a Father arrives from far away, years of tears and asks,  have you spoken to my child; It is the Divine that comforts him, as i can honestly say, with Honor, what purpose the directive.
+He in the distance walking away, you Know something good has Happened!